unoplatform/uno.extensions/doc/Learn/Tutorials/Navigation/Advanced/HowTo-UseTabBar.md

   }
   ```

-* Register `ViewMap` and `RouteMap` instances inside the `RegisterRoutes` method in `AppHead.xaml.cs`.
+* Register `ViewMap` and `RouteMap` instances inside the `RegisterRoutes` method in `App.cs`.
 This associates the `SignUpPage` described above with `SignUpViewModel`, as well as avoiding the use of reflection for route discovery.

     ```csharp
     private static void RegisterRoutes(IViewRegistry views, IRouteRegistry routes)